 "But Mary treasured all of these things, pondering them in her heart..." - Luke 2:19

 Every mother bears in her body the stigmata of her love and her communion with her child.
 For example, the indelible belly button which marks the place where the umbilical cord was formerly attached, exists as a living memorial of their connection, a physical mark that remains constant even while everything else changes.
 However, this unique communion of lives moves well beyond this physical reminder.
 A mother's memories possess two distinguishing characteristics: they are both meticulous and immaculate (i.e. idealized).
-For her part, Mary is truly a living Bible of memories, the original Sacred Page upon which the infallible Word of God was inscribed by the Father with the feathery quill (and ink) of the Holy Spirit.
+Mary is a living Bible, for the life of Christ is literally inscribed into her flesh Moreover, it can be said that she is a living Bible of memories, the original Sacred Page upon which the infallible Word of God was inscribed by the Father with the feathery quill (and ink) of the Holy Spirit.
 Every mother believes her son to be infallible (or at least tends to idealize them), Mary is the only mother who has ever lived that has had the benefit of being correct in this assumption.

 6. Mary, Tree of Life